-For the three-months ended December 31, 2024, sales were \$249 thousand, which represented a 19.2% decrease over sales of \$308 thousand for the same period in 2023.
+For the three-months ended March 31, 2025, sales were \$1.0 Million, which represented a 392% increase over sales of \$213 thousand for the same period in 2024.

-The decrease in revenue during the quarter was because of the solar industry being negatively impacted by rising interest rates and high inflation, among other macro-economic factors, for the past 15 months.
-The Company also actively transitioned to utility channels, which are less impacted by economic changes including inflation and interest, with focus on its energy storage hardware and software solutions.
-Liquidity issues of a key customer, also impacted by the underperforming solar market, negatively impacted sales after the first quarter of 2023 and continue into 2024.
+The Increase in revenue during the quarter was because mostly due to sales in utility channels which accounted for 96% of sales for the first quarter.
+The Company actively transitioned to utility channels, which are less impacted by economic changes including inflation and interest, with focus on its energy storage hardware and software solution platforms.